Just Checking: Information Seeking, Trust and AI

 - What the Research Tells Us (So Far)

-- The Verification Crisis
+- Verification Challenges

 - What Should Happen Next